mkotsovoulou/ods6001a/labs/lab2_1/README.md

 ![Image of ranges](ranges.png)

-{% spoiler "Hint 1" %}
+{% spoiler "Hint 1 : Validate range " %}

-- the built-in function to count the characters in a string is: `len()`
-- the built-in function to find the smallest/lowest character in alphabetical order is `min()`
+if score < 0 or score > 100:
+    print('Invalid score')

 {% endspoiler %}

 {% next %}
-Keep in mind that this solution is not the only solution.
-There are different ways to reach to the same result...

-And here is the Solution...

-{% spoiler "Solution" %}

-name = input("What is your name?")

-print(len(name))

-name = name.upper()

-print(min(name))

-{% endspoiler %}

-### Execute your program
+## Execute your program

-Provide a value for name
-for example: John

-Remember in order to execute your code, you type in the terminal:
+Remember in order to execute your code you type in the terminal:
 ```
-python3 lab1_2.py
+python lab2_1.py
 ```
-Make sure that the output is correct.
-For John it should be 4, and the lowest letter is H

-{% next %}
+Use the following test data to make sure your program produces correct resutls.

+### TEST 1:

+Enter your score: 35

+F

+### TEST 2:

+Enter your score: 102

+Invalid score

+### TEST 3:

+Enter your score: 60

+D

 ### Check Your Code

 Execute the below to evaluate the correctness of your code using `check50`, but be sure to test it yourself before that...

 ```
-check50 mkotsovoulou/ods6001a/main/labs/lab1_2
+check50 mkotsovoulou/ods6001a/main/labs/lab2_1
 ```

 Execute the below to evaluate the style of your code using `style50`.

 ```
-style50 lab1_2.py
+style50 lab2_1.py
 ```

 {% next %}